yeutterg/automator-workflows/README.md

 ### Resize

-Creates a copy of an image or images and scales to a specific pixel width.
+Creates a copy of an image or images and scales to a specific pixel width. *NOTE:* The resulting image is not as high quality as one generated in an image editor, e.g. Photoshop.
+This is better for quick tasks for which quality is not a priority.

 To use:
 1. Select an image or multiple images